 I. Name of text, authors and author degrees and certifications/credentials, ISBN number, price, pages, publisher (picture of the cover if available).

 II.
 Review the table of contents.

 III.
-Review of the content:
+Review of the content as follows:

 - Is the primary audience undergraduate or graduate students (or both)?

 - Is the content accurate?

 - Is the content thorough and professionally presented?

 - What are the strong points and weaker points of the text?

 - What is the quality of the writing?
 Is the voice appropriate?

 - Is the organization of chapters as well as the content within each chapter well done?
 Are there student learning objectives at the outset of each chapter?
 Is there a conclusion at the end of each chapter?